Lockridge is an avid reader who enjoys learning about beautiful garden plants. Among other things, she has worked with a florist.

 - Add even more humidity to your plant by misting the leaves with distilled water in the morning.
 Avoid getting water on the blooms though, if applicable.

 - Group plants together to increase the humidity of all the plants.

 - Consider what level of light your plant requires and place the plant in an appropriate area.
 Most houseplants require bright indirect sunlight.
-So an area about 3 feet away from a north, east, or west-facing window should be just fine.
+So an area about three feet away from a north, east, or west-facing window should be just fine.

 - Avoid areas with major temperature fluctuations throughout the day, such as near air vents or windowsills, or near doorways to the outside.
 Blasts of cold or hot air may shock your pant.